-Application Number: 22/00940/FUL

-Proposal: Two-storey extension at rear.

-Site: 3 Downing Close, Ashton-under-Lyne, OL7 9LX

-Applicant: Mr Frank Tinnirello

-Recommendation: Grant planning permission, subject to conditions.

-Reason for Report: A Speakers Panel decision has been requested by a Member of the report.
+Application Number: 22/00940/FUL Proposal: Two storey extension at rear.
+Site: 3 Downing Close, Ashton-under-Lyne, OL7 9LX Applicant: Mr Frank Tinnirello Recommendation: Grant planning permission, subject to conditions.
+Reason for Report: A Speakers Panel decision has been requested by a member of the Council.
+Background Papers: The planning application documents are background papers to the report.
 They are open to inspection in accordance with Section 100D of the Local Government Act 1972.